 - Curse: He was given a cursed treasure horde by Loki-in particular a Ring of Power bestowing misfortune-and was driven insane by it, murdering his father and transforming into a dragon to guard it.

-- Cursed with Awesome: Zigzagged.
-On one hand, Instant Awesome: Just Add Dragons! with the Combo Platter Powers the transformation provides.
+- Cursed With Awesome: Zigzagged.
+On one hand, dragon powers with the Combo Platter Powers the transformation provides.
 On the other hand, he's cursed to be paranoid and greedy as all hell.
 Mostly played straight, since he was already a jerk before he was cursed.

 - Drop the Hammer: He wields a cursed warhammer which he throws at his opponents during his Cursed Strength ability.

 - Expy: He is basically a combination of Muradin, Dragon Knight, Shyvana, and Wario, both by design and in mechanics.